 Generic Blackboard Test Instructions

-Some generic Blackboard test instructions that you can use for providing information to students about your test.
-Please modify the instructions to suit how your test is set up and administered.
+Some generic Blackboard test instructions that you can use for providing information to students about your test including a technology perspective.
+Please modify the instructions as required to suit how your test is set up and administered.

 You can also talk to one of our learning and teaching team for digital assignment design advice.

-Talk to one of our learning and teaching team about using Blackboard in your teaching.
+Talk to one of our learning designers about using Blackboard in your teaching.